vgmstream/vgmstream/doc/USAGE.md

 ### Subsongs
-Certain container formats have multiple audio files, usually called "subsongs", often not meant to be extracted (no simple separation).
+Certain container formats have multiple audio files, usually called "subsongs", often not meant to be extracted (no simple separation from container).

-With CLI tools, you can select a subsong using the `-s` flag followed by a number, for example:
+By default vgmstream plays first subsong and reports total subsongs, if the format is able to contain them.
+Easiest to use would be the *foobar/winamp/Audacious* plugins, that are able to "unpack" those subsongs automatically into the playlist.

-`text.exe -s 5 file.bank`.
+With CLI tools, you can select a subsong using the `-s` flag followed by a number, for example: `text.exe -s 5 file.bank` or `vgmstream123 -s 5 file.bank`.

-For files containing multiple subsongs, you can write them all using some flags.
+Using *vgmstream-cli* you can convert multiple subsongs at once using the `-S` flag.
 **WARNING, MAY TAKE A LOT OF SPACE!** Some files have been observed to contain +20000 subsongs, so don't use this lightly.
 Remember to set an output name (`-o`) with subsong wildcards (or leave it alone for the defaults).